TeemuSo/saas-template-for-ai-lite/README.md

 - **📱 Mobile Ready** - Works perfectly on all devices
 - **🛡️ Secure by Default** - Database security and rate limiting
 - **🚀 Production Ready** - Deploy to Vercel in one click

+## Do you need help building?

+I can help you finalize your application through 1-to-1 mentoring and application review, or by building the full MVP.
+Check out my offering at [Teemu Sormunen proto-to-MVP](https://teemusormunen.centrive.ai/mvp) page.

 ## 🏃‍♂️ Quick Start